 Given the increasing urgency of the climate crisis, cement producers cannot afford to wait for emerging technologies like CCS.
 They must adopt available technologies and policy levers to reduce emissions immediately.
 The World Benchmarking Alliance’s Climate and Energy Benchmark recently reported that the emissions intensities of heavy industry companies, including cement, are not aligned with the 1.5°C carbon reduction strategy and this is primarily due to a lack of investment in market-ready technologies.

-Luckily for cement companies, the benefits enabled by digitalization and next-generation measurement devices could reduce emissions in the cement industry by an estimated 10%, and the emission reductions provided by these technologies can be realised today.
+Luckily for cement companies, the benefits enabled by digitalisation and next-generation measurement devices could reduce emissions in the cement industry by an estimated 10%, and the emission reductions provided by these technologies can be realised today.

 These possibilities are not just theoretical.
 Digital leaders in the industry are already using digital technologies, not only to reduce emissions but also to enhance operational efficiency, make data-driven decisions, innovate, and drive down operational costs.
 Their success stories serve as a powerful motivation for others to follow suit.

 A key example is OYAK Cement, Turkey’s largest cement and concrete brand, which has embarked on a digital transformation journey centred on data infrastructure and cleansing.
-This has provided a solid foundation for layering AI optimization on top, resulting in nearly 140,000 tons of CO2 reduction in a year.
+This has provided a solid foundation for layering AI optimisation on top, resulting in nearly 140,000 tons of CO2 reduction in a year.

-After the completion of an upgrade of the digitalization infrastructure of its plants, a leading cement producer in South America deployed our AI software sensor for free lime resulting in a 25% reduction in clinker quality variance and a tangible ROI in a year.
+After the completion of an upgrade of the digitalisation infrastructure of its plants, a leading cement producer in South America deployed our AI software sensor for free lime resulting in a 25% reduction in clinker quality variance and a tangible ROI in a year.